monopoly34/WiFi-Sensing-using-ESP32/README.md

     * **time**
     * **csv**
     * **re**
-  - **PlatformIO IDE VSCode extension** for flashing ESP32 firmware
+  - **PlatformIO IDE VSCode extension** for flashing ESP32 firmware.
-  - **Jupyter Notebooks VSCode extension** for data analysis
+  - **Jupyter Notebooks VSCode extension** for data analysis.
-  - **Drivers for the ESP32** so it can be detected when connecting to a port
+  - **Drivers for the ESP32** so it can be detected when connecting to a port.

 ## Project structure
 ```text